SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ..
 The initializers above could be written to use init(wrappedValue:maximum:) as the designated initializer, with the other two calling it instead of doing initialization.
-   However, in this case, the set-up is so small and the reader hasn't seen init syntax/rules in detail yet so it's clearer to just make each init stand on its own.
+   However, in this case, the initialization logic is small enough that the risk of bugs isn't significant, and the reader hasn't seen init syntax/rules in detail yet so it's clearer to make each init stand on its own.

 The first initializer, ``init()``, is called when wrapping a property that doesn't specify its initial value.